-Come experience the beautiful mountain trails of Mint Springs Valley Park with the 7th annual Crozet Running Trail 5K on Saturday May 9th 2020 at 8:00am!
+Come experience the beautiful mountain trails of Mint Springs Valley Park with the 7th annual Mint Springs Trail 5K (formerly Crozet Running Trail 5K) on Saturday May 8th 2021 at 8:00am!
 Enjoy a great morning at the park as this challenging course winds up and down the mountain trails and finishes at the pavilion at the upper lake.

 Registration is just $10 adults, $5 kids 12 and under!
 This is a community event, meant to bring runners, kids and families, and walkers all together on the trails.

-Also, this will be the first race of the Charlottesville Summer Trail Running Series, a 4-race series of 5k to nearly 5-mile distance trail runs that finishes in August.
+Also, this will be the first race of the Charlottesville Summer Trail Running Series, a 4-race series of 5k to 5 mile distance trail runs that finishes in August.
 You can register for the series when you register for the CR Trail 5k but need to do so in advance.

 This will be a timed event and all runners will be given bibs with a race number at packet pickup.
 Bibs and T-shirts can be picked up at Crozet Running on Friday before the race from 10am-6pm and race morning at Mint Springs from 6:30-7:30am.